 10. FINAL PROVISIONS

-a legal entity under public law or special fund under public law.
-However, in all cases, we are also entitled to bring action at the place of performance of the delivery obligation in accordance with these GTDP or a priority individual agreement or at the general place of jurisdiction of the buyer.
-Preferential legal provisions, especially exclusive jurisdictions, remain unaffected.
+10.1 The place of performance and jurisdiction for deliveries and payments (including actions on cheques and bills of exchange) as well as all disputes arising between the parties shall be the Seller's principal place of business if the Buyer is a merchant, a legal entity under public law or a special fund under public law.
+The same applies if the Buyer is an entrepreneur (§ 14 BGB).
+However, we are also entitled in all cases to bring an action at the place of performance of the delivery obligation in accordance with these GTC or a prior individual agreement or at the general place of jurisdiction of the Buyer.
+Overriding statutory provisions, in particular on exclusive jurisdiction, shall remain unaffected.

 10.2 The relations between the contracting parties shall be governed exclusively by the law applicable in the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods.

 10.3 If the Seller is released from fulfilling its obligations by the occurrence of unforeseeable, extraordinary circumstances which he cannot avert despite exercising reasonable care in the circumstances of the case, e.g. operational disruptions, official interventions, energy supply difficulties, strikes or pandemics, regardless of whether these circumstances occur in the area of the Seller or of a supplier, the delivery period or the period for performance shall be extended to a reasonable extent.
 If performance becomes impossible due to the aforementioned circumstances, the Seller shall be released from its performance obligations.

 10.4 The Buyer is hereby informed that the Seller processes the necessary personal data obtained in the course of the business relationship in accordance with the provisions of the applicable European and German data protection laws for the purpose of conducting business.